 Desire2Learn is a system that allows you to keep up to date on course news, access course materials, participate in discussions, take quizzes, submit assignments through the dropbox, view grades online, and more.
-This document is intended to help students who are new to Learn@UW.
+This document is intended to help students who are new to D2L.
 It provides information on logging in, how to navigate the interface, and some basic information on the most commonly used tools (such as Content and Quizzing) within courses.

 Learn@UW Course Dashboard is a consolidated list of all your UW-Madison